rp-rs/rp-hal/rp2040-hal/README.md

 ## Introduction

-This is the `rp2040-hal` package - a library crate of high-level Rust drivers for the Raspberry Silicon RP2040 microcontroller, along with a collection of non-board specific example programs for you to study.
+This is the `rp2040-hal` package - a library crate of high-level Rust drivers for the Raspberry Pi RP2040 microcontroller, along with a collection of non-board specific example programs for you to study.
 You should use this crate in your application if you want to write code for the RP2040 microcontroller.
 The *HAL* in the name standards for *Hardware Abstraction Layer*, and comes from